klingo/ESO-LibShifterBox/README.md

     * [ShifterBox:ClearRightList](#shifterboxclearrightlist)

 ### Create
 Returns a new instance of ShifterBox with the given control name. `leftListTitle` and `rightListTitle` are optional and if provided render headers to sort the list.
 If not provided the headers are not shown and the list is sorted in ascending order. `customSettings` can also optionally be provided (with individual values), otherwise the default settings are used.
+Furthermore the optional `anchorOptions`, `dimensionOptions`, `leftListEntries`, and `rightListEntries` can shortcut the separate calling of `shifterBox:SetAnchor`, `shifterBox:SetDimensions`, `shifterBox:AddEntriesToLeftList` and `shifterBox:AddEntriesToRightList`.
 ```lua
 local shifterBox = LibShifterBox(uniqueAddonName, uniqueShifterBoxName, parentControl, leftListTitle, rightListTitle, customSettings, anchorOptions, dimensionOptions, leftListEntries, rightListEntries)
 ```